The Ultimate Patient Experience–Every Single Time

 Our guide to surgery provides you with information about what to expect from the moment you schedule your surgery right up to the day of your procedure.

-If you need to cancel your scheduled surgery time for any reason, please give our office a minimum of 24-hours notice.
-We appreciate your cooperation with this policy.
+If you need to cancel your scheduled surgery time for any reason, please give our office a minimum of 48-hours notice.
+We appreciate your cooperation.

-Please begin taking prescribed medications, if your doctor has given those to you, prior to your surgery date.
-Please arrive to your appointment 15 minutes early to allow time to read and sign necessary forms, make payments, and go over any final questions with the doctor and his staff.
+Please review all surgical instructions and begin taking prescribed medications, if your doctor has given those to you, prior to your surgery date.

-Local anesthesia will be given to block pain pathways in a localized area.
+This will block pain pathways in a localized area.
 Local anesthesia can be administered without a driver present, and you may eat or drink whenever you like if you have chosen this form of anesthetic.
-This anesthetic may last for 2-4 hours depending on the patient and will create a “numbness” effect in the general area it was used in.
+This anesthetic may last for 2-4 hours depending on the patient and will create a “numbness” effect in the general area in which it was used.

 LOCAL ANESTHESIA WITH ORAL PREMEDICATION

 A pill will be administered for relaxation prior to giving the local anesthesia.
-No driver needed and food or drink may be consumed at any time prior to surgery.
+No driver is needed, and food or drink may be consumed at any time prior to surgery.

 NITROUS OXIDE (Laughing Gas)

-Helps to decrease uncomfortable sensations and offers some degree of relaxation before surgery.
+Nitrous oxide helps to decrease uncomfortable sensations and offers some degree of relaxation before surgery.
 Local anesthesia will then be given after the relaxation effect has occurred.
+No driver is needed, and food or drink may be consumed at any time prior to surgery.

 Medications are given through a vein in your arm or hand, which will cause total relaxation and, although you will not actually be unconscious, there will be very little recall (if any) of the events throughout the surgery.
 Local sedation will also be given to numb the site for surgery, so the effects will most commonly still be present even after IV sedation has worn off.